awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing.md

 1. Choose **Execute**\.

 The console displays the status of the automation\.
-If the Automation fails to run, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.
+If the automation fails to run, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.

 ## Running a simple automation \(command line\)<a name="automation-working-executing-commandline"></a>